 Nepal has a delightful tradition of honoring dogs during the celebration of Kukur Tihar.
-The second day of Tihar is devoted to giving dogs their due by treating them with delicious foods and adorning them with marigold garlands and a bright red tika blesses their forehead.
+The second day of Tihar, also known as Diwali, is devoted to giving dogs their due by treating them with delicious foods and adorning them with marigold garlands and a bright red tika blesses their forehead.

 If you would like to have your dog (cat, horse, chicken, bunny, bearded dragon, etc.) immortalized on metal here in Nepal, you can send me a photo of your pet.
 I am now in Kathmandu, Nepal, taking orders.

 I will return in early December in plenty of time to deliver for holiday gifts.

 You choose the style, the color, what you would like the sign to say...